QuarkNerd/blog/README.md

 ---
 post contents, markdown/html
 ```
+Note that meta-data takes the form of [front-matter](https://jekyllrb.com/docs/frontmatter/).

 ##### Mandatory post meta-data
 * **author** - This should be your author name, which will be your Scott Logic 'name', i.e. first-letter-of-forename and surname.
 This should match the author meta-data in ```_config.yml```.